-Malnutrition refers to when a person’s diet does not provide enough nutrients or the right balance of nutrients for optimal health.
+Malnutrition is when a person’s diet does not provide enough nutrients or the right balance of nutrients for optimal health.

 If a person does not get the right balance of nutrients, they can also have malnutrition.
 It is possible to have obesity with malnutrition.

-When a person has too little food, a limited diet, or a condition that stops their body from obtaining the right balance of nutrients, it can have a severe impact on their health.
+When a person has too little food, a limited diet, or a condition that stops their body from obtaining the right balance of nutrients, it can severely impact their health.
 In some cases, this can become life threatening.

-This article looks at malnutrition in detail, including the causes, symptoms, and treatments associated with it.
+This article looks at malnutrition in detail, including the causes, symptoms, and treatments.

-A person with undernutrition may lack vitamins, minerals, and other essential substances that their body needs to function.
+Malnutrition is an imbalance in dietary intake.
+It occurs when a person has too much or too little food or essential nutrients.
+A person with malnutrition may lack vitamins, minerals, and other essential substances that their body needs to function.